deadr1pley/mse-sunshine-bistro/README.md

 ## Credits

+### Media

+- The hero image on the home page was taken by the project author.

+### Content

+- All text content was written by the project author.

+### Acknowledgements

+- Code Institute for the project inspiration and learning material.

+### Code & Inspiration

-- Content and code inspired by Code Institute's Django walkthrough projects.
+- Project structure and logic inspired by Code Institute's Django walkthrough projects.
-- Bootstrap documentation for layout and styling examples.
+- Bootstrap documentation used as a reference for layout and styling examples.